Greater Orlando

-The Orlando metropolitan area, commonly referred to as Greater Orlando, Metro Orlando, Central Florida as well as for U.S. Census purposes as the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area, is a metropolitan area in the central region of the U.S. state of Florida.
-Its principal cities are Orlando, Kissimmee and Sanford.
+The Orlando metropolitan area (officially, for U.S. census purposes, the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area) is an inland metropolitan area in the central region of the U.S. state of Florida.
+Its principal cities are Orlando, Kissimmee, and Sanford.
 The U.S. Office of Management and Budget defines it as consisting of the counties of Lake, Orange (including Orlando), Osceola, and Seminole.

-According to the 2020 U.S. Census, the population of Greater Orlando is 2,673,376, an increase of nearly 540,000 new residents between 2010 and 2020.
+According to the 2020 U.S. census, the population of Greater Orlando is 2,673,376, an increase of nearly 540,000 new residents between 2010 and 2020.

-By population, it is the third-largest metropolitan area in Florida, the seventh-largest in the southeastern United States, and the 23rd largest in the United States.
+By population, it is the third-largest metropolitan area in Florida, the seventh-largest in the southeastern United States, and the 22nd largest in the United States.
 The MSA encompasses 4012 sqmi of total area (both land and water areas).

+Definitions

-The Orlando–Kissimmee–Sanford MSA is further listed by the U.S. Office of Management and Budget as part of the Orlando-Lakeland-Deltona, Florida Combined Statistical Area.
-This includes the Deltona–Daytona Beach–Ormond Beach Metropolitan Statistical Area (Volusia and Flagler counties) and Lakeland-Winter Haven, FL Metropolitan Statistical Area (Polk County), as well as the micropolitan areas of The Villages (Sumter County) and Wauchula (Hardee County).
+The Orlando–Kissimmee–Sanford MSA is further listed by the U.S. Office of Management and Budget as part of the Orlando–Lakeland–Deltona, Florida Combined Statistical Area (CSA).
+This includes the Deltona–Daytona Beach–Ormond Beach (Volusia and Flagler counties), Lakeland-Winter Haven (Polk County), and Wildwood-The Villages (Sumter County) MSAs.
 As of the 2010 census, the Combined Statistical Area population was 3,447,946, with a 2018 estimate at 4,096,575.

-Cities
+The MSA was first defined in 1950 as the Orlando Standard Metropolitan Area, consisting solely of Orange County.
+Seminole County was added to the MSA in 1959, Osceola County in 1973, and Lake County in 1992.
+The name was changed to Orlando–Kissimmee MSA in 2004, and to Orlando–Kissimmee–Sanford MSA in 2009.

+Climate and geography

+Climate

+Like much of the Southern United States, according to the Köppen climate classification, Orlando has a humid subtropical climate (Cfa).
+The two basic seasons in the Orlando area are a hot and rainy season from May until late October (roughly coinciding with the Atlantic hurricane season), and a warm and dry season from November through April.
+The area's relatively low elevation and close proximity to the Tropic of Cancer are what accentuate the humidity during the summer months, when temperatures typically reach as high as the low 90s °F (32–34 °C), while daily high temperatures below the low 70s °F (22–24 °C) are pretty rare.
+The average window for 90 °F temperatures is April 9 to October 14.
+The area's humidity acts as a buffer, usually preventing actual temperatures from exceeding 100 °F but also pushing the heat index to over 110 °F. The city's highest recorded temperature is 103 °F, set on September 8, 1921.
+Strong afternoon thunderstorms are common daily during these months, caused by the air mass from the Gulf of Mexico and the Atlantic Ocean colliding over the region.
+These storms can be quite powerful, bringing heavy torrential downpours, powerful winds, and even damaging hail.